 Indexability report >> “Noindex page” warnings

 Crawl through to see all the affected pages.
-The pages with noindex tags have the followings in their <head> sections –
+The pages with noindex tags have the following in their

 <meta name=”robots” content=”noindex”>